Solving harmonic equations

 Classes: stable, physical, Hopf, binary_labels

-It is also possible to create multi-dimensional solutions plots.
+It is also possible to perform 2-dimensional sweeps.

 # The swept parameters take precedence over fixed -> use the same fixed